What is this medicine?

 How should I use this medicine?

 Take this medicine by mouth with a full glass of water.
 Follow the directions on the prescription label.
-Take with food.
+Take this medicine with food.
 Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Do not take it more often than directed.
 Take all of your medicine as directed even if you think you are better.
 Do not skip doses or stop your medicine early.

 What side effects may I notice from receiving this medicine?